topics-sparta/topics-repo/PRD.md

 - Insights and recommendations are provided based on tracked data and user preferences.

 **Validation:**
-The solution will undergo rigorous testing to ensure accurate tracking and reliable insights.
-User feedback will be continuously collected and incorporated into future updates.
+The solution will undergo thorough testing to ensure accurate tracking and reliable insights.